LeijaSa/first-car-desire/README.md

 ## Setup

-The sql dumb for this app is about to come during Feb 2023 To run this project, install it locally using npm.
+The sql dump for this app is about to come during Feb 2023 To run this project, install it locally using npm.
 Terminal: npm start for server and api
 Username and password for the app: gurli